GChristensen/ishell/README.md

 A linguistic interface for web browsers.

-This is a development page.
-Please visit the main site at: https://gchristensen.github.io/ishell/

-iShell is a WebExtensions revival of [Mozilla Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity).
+[iShell](https://gchristensen.github.io/ishell/) is a WebExtensions revival of [Mozilla Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity).
 It aims to bring back the full functionality of Ubiquity to Firefox Quantum and to provide a clean, unified modern object-oriented command authoring API.